Weekend Voting Act Reintroduced

 The Weekend Voting Act would allow for national polls to be open from 10 a.m.
 (Eastern Time) Saturday to 6 p.m.
 (ET) Sunday in the 48 contiguous states.
 Election officials would be permitted to close polls during the overnight hours if they determine it would be inefficient to keep them open.
 Reps.
 Israel, Slaughter, Larson, Clyburn and Dingell are the original cosponsors of the legislation.

 The long-standing tradition of holding federal elections on the first Tuesday of November began with an act of Congress in 1845.
 Tuesday was selected for its comparative convenience because it was a designated “court day” and the day in which land-owners would typically be in town to conduct business.
-The tradition was based on the then-agrarian American society.
+The tradition was based on the then-agrarian American society, so is a perfect day to reunite with other businesses owners to discuss ideas and share a way to franchise your business.

 Currently, most polls are open only 12 hours (from 7 a.m. to 7 p.m.) for one day.
 As seen in our most recent election last November, long lines in many polling places kept voters waiting longer than one or two hours.
 Voter turnout in the United States has long lagged behind similar democracies around the world.
 Only 47 percent of eligible voters actually voted in the United States.